 In her prep career, she helped Dowling Catholic in Des Moines win state championships in 1998 and 2000 and she is a member of the Iowa Girls High School Athletic Union Hall of Fame.

 "This is a tremendous opportunity to coach this team to continue to build upon the winning tradition the Bulldogs have established in the Missouri Valley Conference," said Baranczyk.
-"I strive to sign student-athletes who will love Drake University and will make the alumni and the Des Moines community proud.
+"I strive to sign student-athletes who love Drake University and will make the alumni and the Des Moines community proud.
 I want to thank Sandy Hatfield Clubb, David Maxwell and the rest of the Drake administration for sharing their vision clearly and giving me the opportunity to lead this program into the future."

 Her father, Terry played college baseball and basketball at Simpson College and her brother, Brian played college basketball at the University of Albany in New York.

 "I am honored and thrilled to be the head women's basketball coach at Drake University," Baranczyk said.
 "As a native of Des Moines, I remember very clearly the winning tradition of Drake women's basketball.
 This is truly a great fit for me, my family and for Drake.
-I'm excited to be able to recruit and work with student-athletes who will share in the same goals and vision.
+I'm excited to recruit and work with student-athletes who share in the same goals and vision.
 I'm very proud to represent the Drake Bulldogs and we will work hard to be a significant part of this community."